-EXPERIMENTATION & MEASUREMENT I Fall, 3 credit hours

-In this laboratory course, students will learn experimental methods, instrumentation for engineering measurements, statistical estimates of experimental uncertainty, and calibration techniques.
+AREA 320 EXPERIMENTATION & MEASUREMENT I Fall, 3 credit hours experimental methods, instrumentation for engineering measurements, statistical estimates of experimental uncertainty, and calibration techniques.
 Students will perform laboratory experiments that are applicable to energy systems as well as to broader engineering applications.
 This course serves as the foundation for higher level lab and design courses in this curriculum.
 Three two-hour laboratories per week.
-Prerequisites: Computer Applications for Technicians (SOET 110), Basic Calculus (MATH 122), College Physics II (PHYS 104), Fluid Mechanics (MECH 241), Programming for Engineers (ENGS 102) or permission of instructor.
+Prerequisites: Computer Applications for Technicians (SOET 110), Business Calculus (MATH 150), College Physics II (PHYS 104), Fluid Mechanics (MECH 241), Programming for Engineers (ENGS 102) or permission of instructor.